 Viewers everywhere can relate as the customer has the last word, (or more appropriately, the last “laugh”) turning the tables on the agent and rental car company’s indifference.
 Clearly, Jerry is unimpressed and unlikely to do business with this company in the future.

 Unlike “Worthy”, many organizations admirably strive for higher customer loyalty and invest heavily in training programs aimed at improving customer satisfaction.
 However, a large number are missing the point entirely when it comes to taking the lead and remaining competitive in today’s economy.
 They fail to realize that their customer base are on the move for reasons that have little to do with service.
-Rather, they are choosing to go elsewhere because the competition is offering an experience that is faster, better or easier to access.
+Rather, customers are choosing to go elsewhere because the competition is offering an experience that is faster, better or easier to access.
+Businesses that grow their market presence are succeeding because they understand that customer needs continue to evolve.
+Whether an employee is directly or indirectly serving the customer, providing exceptional service remains a high expectation in today’s economy.

 Consider the impact of Uber on the chauffeured transportation and taxi industries.
 Many customers were satisfied, happily utilizing their respective services until Uber came along and redefined the landscape by transforming the customer’s experience.
 Clientele continue responding to Uber’s technology while their competitors’ drivers protest across Europe, Africa, Canada, and the United States, taking their anger to the streets, demanding “justice”.
-Meanwhile, Uber captures market share as well as celebrity endorsements while car service companies are being forced to catch up with the disruption caused to their business model.
+Meanwhile, Uber captures market share and media attention while car service companies are being forced to catch up with the disruption caused to their business model.
+The company also understands the value of the customer experience by providing riders with the opportunity to rate their drivers and/or provide immediate feedback.

 Too many service providers have lulled themselves into a false sense of security.
 Rather than embracing change as opportunity, an enterprise that opts for complacency, or chooses to bury their head in the sand, may be contributing to their own demise by clinging to the status quo.
 By the time they realize times have changed, it may be too late.
 Their savvy clientele have already gone elsewhere…attracted to offerings that are simpler, more efficient and address their immediate needs.